 Let’s Talk About Sleep…

-If you feel that your back bothers your low back, use a small pillow under your knees for extra support.
+If your lower back hurts when sleeping on your back, use a small pillow as support under your knees.

 This position is also a good choice for your spine’s health.
 Plus, you’re less likely to snore in this position as it keeps your airways open.
 This makes it the best position for people with sleep problems such as sleep apnea.
 Although this is a great sleeping posture, avoid having your arm straight above your head to avoid potential shoulder pain.
 Feel free to bend your knees or use a small pillow between your legs to avoid low back and hip problems.

-Sleeping on your left side while pregnant improves circulation to your body and to your baby, preventing your uterus from pressing against your liver, which is on your right side.
+Sleeping on your left side while pregnant improves circulation to your body and to your baby, inhibiting your uterus from pressing against your liver, which is on your right side.

 Is it Ok to Sleep On My Stomach?

 Never sleep on your stomach, and we mean NEVER!
-Although it prevents snoring, it’s bad for everything else, including your neck and spine.
+Although it prevents snoring, it’s detrimental for everything else, including your spine and neck.